remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-secure.md

 This section guides you through the configuration of SSL between all service of the RemoteLabz.

 ## Requirement
-Your Remotelabz must work fine before to configure the SSL
+Prior to configure SSL, Remotelabz front and worker must be installed and fully functional.

 - You must connect to a device of type QEMU
 - You must connect to a device of type LXC

 ## Configure your Apache 2 with HTTPS (required if you want to use Shibboleth)

-During the installation process, the file `200-remotelabz-ssl.conf` is copy in your `/etc/apache2/sites-available` directory.
+During the installation process, the file `200-remotelabz-ssl.conf` is copied in your `/etc/apache2/sites-available` directory.
 The certificate is defined as follow :
 ```bash
         SSLCertificateFile	/etc/apache2/RemoteLabz-WebServer.crt
         #SSLCertificateChainFile /etc/ssl/certs/remotelabz._INTERMEDIATE.cer